 To build and run for Android, you must install the Unity Android Build Support platform module.
 You also need to install the Android Software Development Kit (SDK) and the Native Development Kit (NDK) to build and run any code on your Android device .
 By default, Unity installs a Java Development Kit based on OpenJDK.

-Read moreWhat is SDK and NDK?
+Read moreWhat is the difference between Android and Android native?

-Read moreWhat is SDK and NDK?
+Read moreWhat is the difference between Android and Android native?

 Read more